jaredboynton/postman-probe/README.md

 ### Real‑time API governance insights your execs can actually act on

-> “This has changed the whole narrative around progress we’re making on our API initiatives" — Early Design Partner
+> “This totally changes the way we communicate about our initiatives" — Early Design Partner

 ## Why Postman Probe?